-While a deceased person can be eligible for Medicaid in the months prior to his or her death, presumptive disability determinations are not allowed for individuals that are deceased.
-Process such requests for a final disability determination through the disability process through DDB.
+While a deceased person can be eligible for Medicaid in the months prior to their death, presumptive disability determinations are not allowed for persons who are deceased.
+Such requests for a final disability determination are processed through the regular disability process through DDB.